jlevy/the-art-of-command-line/README.md

 - Use `alias` to create shortcuts for commonly used commands.
 For example, `alias ll='ls -latr'` creates a new alias `ll`.

+- Save aliases and settings your commonly use in your home directory file named `.bashrc`.
+This will make them available in all your shell sessions.

 - Understand that care is needed when variables and filenames include whitespace.
 Surround your Bash variables with quotes, e.g. `"$FOO"`.
 Prefer the `-0` or `-print0` options to enable null characters to delimit filenames, e.g. `locate -0 pattern | xargs -0 ls -al` or `find / -print0 -type d | xargs -0 ls -al`.
 To iterate on filenames containing whitespace in a for loop, set your IFS to to be a newline only using `IFS=$'\n'`.

 - In Bash scripts, use `set -x` (or the variant `set -v`, which logs raw input, including unexpanded variables and comments) for debugging output.
 Use strict modes unless you have a good reason not to: Use `set -e` to abort on errors (nonzero exit code).
 Use `set -u` to detect unset variable usages.
 Consider `set -o pipefail` too, to on errors within pipes, too (though read up on it more if you do, as this topic is a bit subtle).
 For more involved scripts, also use `trap` on EXIT or ERR.
 A useful habit is to start a script like this, which will make it detect and abort on common errors and print a message: